 Paul has a degree in law and has practised in a Christian legal firm for many years as well as helping in Bill's affairs.
-He is a popular adviser for many Christian women's meetings.
+He is national director of Promise Keepers New Zealand, a very successful men's organisation that holds annual events throughout the nation.
+Promise Keepers also holds coaching seminars which encourage men to be faithful to the Lord and faithful Christian husbands and fathers.